< Previous standard ^ Up a level ^ Next standard >

 ISO/IEC SC 27 and SC 38, ITU-T SG17 and the Cloud Security Alliance are collaborating on the revision, requiring careful scheduling to coordinate several parallel activities.

-Substantial changes are coming in the second edition of this standard, due in 2025.
+Substantial changes are coming in the second edition of this standard, not least a complete reorganisation of the controls as per ISO/IEC 27002:2022.

 The title will become “Information security, cybersecurity and privacy protection - Information security controls based on ISO/IEC 27002 for cloud services”.
-It is at Draft International Standard stage, and will hopefully receive comments from ITU-T SG17 before completion and publication in 2025 or 2026.
+It is at Draft International Standard stage, and will hopefully receive comments from ITU-T SG17 before completion and publication as ISO/IEC 27017 and X.1631 in 2025, possibly 2026.

 Personal comments